 ● Use resistance training with sprinting workouts

-If there is a hill near you, it is better to add a hill to your sprints than to run on a flat plain.
-If a hill is not near, you can always use a running parachute or weighted vest.
+Adding a hill to your sprints is better than running on a flat plane if one is near you.
+You can always use a running parachute or weighted vest if a hill is not near.
 The goal is to add resistance to your running workouts.
 Resistance Training is one of the fastest ways to build muscle.

 ● Add weight lifting or resistance bands